isomerpages/moe-nanyanggirlshigh/_ny-story/Global Partners.md

 We have very supportive partners who have continually worked closely with us on long-term immersion programmes, school visits, industrial visits/attachments and benchmarking.

-With our deep and strong local and foreign engagements, Nanyang Girls’ High School is a world class institution that is at the forefront of education, fully equipping our girls with global 21st century skills.
+With our deep and strong local and foreign engagements, Nanyang Girls’ High School is a world class institution that is at the forefront of education, fully equipping our girls with the essential 21st century competencies.

+##### **Our Global Classroom Programme destinations**
 <br>
 <img style="width:800px; float: left; margin: 10px 50px 50px 0px;" src="/images/GlobalPartnersMap.png">
 <br style="clear:both">